Topics included in this article:

 In roll-up door mode, the D20 sensor detects changes in orientation from the magnet sensor mark facing down to the Rhombus logo facing down, rather than relying on the presence of a magnet as in normal operation mode.
 This setup means that doors designed in a castle door style, where the D20's orientation remains constant while the door moves up and down, are incompatible.

-Additionally, the vertical placement of the D20 sensor on the roll-up door affects how far into the rollup action the sensor will register the door as open or closed.
+Additionally, the vertical placement of the D20 sensor on the roll-up door affects how far into the roll-up action the sensor will register the door as open or closed.
 Placing the D20 at the very bottom of the roll-up door means it won't register as open until the door is fully rolled up around the bend.
 Conversely, positioning the D20 at the top of the vertical portion of the roll-up door when closed allows it to detect the door opening sooner, as less of the door needs to retract to change the D20's orientation.

 Open Door: